 Riki: Is a fantastic boss killer with his damage-over-time arts (which against enemies the player has difficulty hitting are more reliable than straight up damage), has almost as much defense and more HP as Reyn (though Reyn will eventually catch up to him), has decent healing, and can boost the Party Gauge with Happy Happy.

 Melia: Discharging her spells counts as a neutral art during Chain Attacks, letting her serve as an "adapter" between two characters with otherwise-incompatible arts, making it very easy to get the maximum 5x damage multiplier.
+She also has a very useful instant-Topple art combo with Spear Break + Starlight Kick.
 Even though her AI doesn't utilize her to her full potential (and tends to have her get WAY too close enemies despite her being the least durable character in the game), in the hands of a player, her spell discharges can result in a barrage of lethal damage-over-time ether attacks.

 Seven/Fiora: Once you've fully unlocked her fourth skill branch, all of her counter-attacks and double-attacks become critical hits.
 By borrowing Dunban's Critical Drain ability, she can heal herself with practically every hit.
 In addition, her Sword Drones Talent Art can rack up 'huge amounts of damage with a full chain multiplier.
 (To the point where it's capable of killing the strongest Bonus Boss in one Chain Attack)